Dynaloo/Sapphire-Pro--Firmware-stock-B01-V2.0.3.A-10204/README.md

   - Turn on the printer and wait for the firmware to finish flashing.
   - Restart the printer.
   - Print the reset settings file to reset EEPROM.
+  - You can click "setting about" on the touch screen, to view current firmware information